-While you may not of heard of World Water Day before now, there are so many reasons World Water Day (March 22nd) should be celebrated in your household not only today but year round.
+While you may not have heard of World Water Day before now, there are so many reasons World Water Day (March 22nd) should be celebrated in your household not only today but year-round.
 The reality is that our children and their children will inherit the earth as is and right now water is running scarce.
-Through our travels to places like Kenya, California and the stunning Yosemite National Park whose famous waterfalls are running dry, we have seen first hand what the impact of drought and a lack of water can have on the land and human life.
+Through our travels to places like Kenya, California, and the stunning Yosemite National Park whose famous waterfalls are running dry, we have seen firsthand what the impact of drought and a lack of water can have on the land and human life.

 Colgate and World Water Day

 It was Colgate who introduced me to the concept of World Water Day and I immediately knew it would be a great fit for our family.
 Make sure to check out their Every Drop Counts campaign at http://www.colgate.com/everydropcounts.
 We rely on Colgate to keep our teeth clean and now are happy to be able to partner with them to do our part in reducing water waste.

 What you may not know about Colgate is that it was one of two “Consumer Staples” companies named to the “CDP Water A List” in 2015 for leadership in water stewardship.
 Even more remarkable is that since 2005, Colgate has actually saved enough water to fill over 7,300 Olympic-sized swimming pools.